Look2College Handbook

 Education: Starting pay:

-What do you think you’ll want to be?
-Answer these questions and then share your responses with someone.
+What do you want to be?
+Answer these questions and share your responses with someone.

 What careers have you considered?